fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ```

 <i>[1, 2, 3]</i>  will be printed to the console.
- _Map_ always creates a new array, elements of which have been created from the elements of the original array by <i>mapping</i> using the function given as a parameter to the map method.
+ _Map_ always creates a new array, the elements of which have been created from the elements of the original array by <i>mapping</i>, using the function given as a parameter to the map method.

 The function is